sudhan0707/javascript-examples/chap-2/README.md

 	Create a function called calcArea:
 	- Pass the radius to the function.
  	- Calculate the area based on the radius, and output "The area is NN".

+ 	## Some more Function Types
+ 	#### Inner (Private) Functions
+		1. Keeps the global namespace clean (smaller chance of naming collisions)
+		2. Privacy - You expose only the functions that you decide to the "outside world", keeping to yourself functionality that is not meant to be consumed by the rest of the application.